-"Remember: It could be worse!" my 92-year-old grandmother, holocaust survivor and eternal optimist, has always said.
+"Remember: It could be worse!" my 92-year-old grandmother, Titi—holocaust survivor and eternal optimist—has always said.

-"Titi looks older every day," Mom said of her the night before the festival.
-They have never gone more than two days without speaking to each other.
+"Titi looks older every day," Mom said the night before the festival.
+Barring the odd vacation or work trip, they have never gone more than two days without speaking to each other.
 "Sometimes I think she's just waiting to die.
 I'm nowhere near there, but I didn't feel like this ten years ago.
-Now it's in my head every night when I go to bed: Like, that's it?
+Now it's in my head when I go to bed: Like, that's it?
 Most of my life is over."